-Frahm is the founder and, together with Enrique Jiménez, director of the NEH-funded Cuneiform Commentaries Project, which seeks to make the large corpus of Babylonian and Assyrian text commentaries available in electronic form (see http://ccp.yale.edu).
-He is the co-founder and editor, together with Michael Jursa, of the series Guides to the Mesopotamian Textual Record (Münster: Ugarit-Verlag), subject editor for Assyriology of the series Culture and History of the Ancient Near East (Leiden/Boston: Brill), and area editor for the ancient Near East for the multi-volume Encyclopedia of the Bible and its Reception (Berlin: De Gruyter).
-He serves as a member of the advisory board of the project Official Inscriptions of the Middle East in Antiquity (OIMEA) at the Ludwig-Maximilians-Universität München, and of a few other projects.
-Frahm is associate editor of the Journal of Cuneiform Studies (Boston: ASOR) and on the advisory board of the Zeitschrift für Orient-Archäologie (Berlin: De Gruyter).
-In 2007, Frahm was elected Corresponding Member of the German Archaeological Institute.
-Frahm has served as an expert witness in a number of high-profile cases of trafficking in cultural artifacts from the Middle East.
+Together with Enrique Jiménez, Frahm directs the NEH-funded Cuneiform Commentaries Project, which seeks to make the vast corpus of Babylonian and Assyrian text commentaries available in electronic form (see http://ccp.yale.edu).
+He is co-founder and editor, together with Michael Jursa, of the series Guides to the Mesopotamian Textual Record (Münster); subject editor for Assyriology of the series Culture and History of the Ancient Near East (Leiden/Boston); area editor for the ancient Near East for the multi-volume Encyclopedia of the Bible and its Reception (Berlin); and associate editor of the Journal of Cuneiform Studies.
+He is as a member of the advisory board of the project Official Inscriptions of the Middle East in Antiquity at the LMU, Munich, and numerous other projects.
+In 2007, he was elected Corresponding Member of the German Archaeological Institute.
+Frahm has served as an expert witness in several high-profile cases of trafficking in cultural artifacts from the Middle East.